bespokejs/bespoke/README.md

 ### HTML5 Presentation Microlib

-Less than 1KB when minified and gzipped, no dependencies, harnessing the power of CSS transitions.
+Less than 1KB minified and gzipped, no dependencies, harnessing the power of CSS transitions.

 Bespoke.js listens to keyboard/touch events, and adds the CSS classes needed to create your own slide transitions.